centcom-ss13/centcom-server/README.md

 This module includes database configuration and migrations.
 Configuration is contained within `/src/config` for the specified `NODE_ENV` environment variable.

- - `run-s db` - Run all migrations on the database - requires the database by the name in the config (default `centcom`) to be already created with sufficient user rights.
  - `run-s build` - Build the server into a bundle located at `/dist/bundle.js`
  - `run-s start` - Run the compiled JS bundle
  - `run-s test` - Run the mocha tests